Real roots of random polynomials: asymptotics of the variance: Introduction

-We would also like to mention that Maslova's proof in \cite{M} for the Kac polynomial is based on very delicate computations for the variance of real roots inside carefully chosen local intervals.
-It seems very difficult to extend such explicit computations to the setting of the current paper where there are no closed-form formulas for $c_j$'s.
-The estimates for the correlation functions in the current paper can certainly be used to derive asymptotic estimates for the variances of the number of real roots inside local intervals, and we include some local estimates in Theorem~\ref{t.maingauss}.
+We would also like to mention that Maslova's proof in \cite{M} for the Kac polynomials relies on very delicate computations for the variance of real roots inside carefully chosen local intervals.
+Extending such explicit computations to the setting of the current paper, where there are no closed-form expressions for the coefficients $c_j$, appears to be quite challenging.
+Nevertheless, the estimates for the correlation functions in the current paper can certainly be utilized to derive asymptotic estimates for the variances of the number of real roots inside local intervals, and we include some local estimates in Theorem~\ref{t.maingauss}.

-Our results also demonstrate universality for $\Var[N_n(\mathbb R)]$, and this is part of an active area of research to understand the universality of the distribution of real roots for random polynomials.
-While there have been many studies of universality for the expectation $\mathbf E [N_n(\mathbb R)]$, results about universality for the variance $\Var[N_n(\mathbb R)]$ are harder to come by.
-Besides the Kac polynomials, the class of random trigonometric polynomials is another model where universality for the variance of real roots is also well-understood, see the work of Bally, Caramellino, and Poly \cite{BCP} and a joint work of the first author with H. Nguyen and O. Nguyen \cite{DNN} for more details.
-Unlike (generalized) Kac polynomials, the variance for the trigonometric model is not universal and depends on the distribution of the underlying coefﬁcients through their kurtosis \cites{BCP, DNN}.

-For Gaussian random polynomials, leading asymptotics for the variance of real roots have also been established for several other models.
-We refer the reader to the work of Lubinsky and Pritsker \cites{LP, LP1} for random orthogonal polynomials associated with varying weights and exponential weights (essentially generalizing Aza\"is, Dalmao, and Leon \cite{ADL}), Gass \cite{G} for random trigonometric polynomials with dependent coefficients (generalizing Granville and Wigman \cites{GW}), a joint work of the first author with V. Vu \cite{DV} for the Weyl polynomials, Bleher and Di \cite{BD} and Dalmao \cite{Da} for the elliptic polynomials (see also \cite{N} by the second author for more precise asymptotics).

-The rest of the paper is organized as follows.
-In Section \ref{sec2}, we recall the universality method of \cite{NV1} to reduce to the Gaussian case.
-Estimates for correlation functions are presented in Section~\ref{sec3}, and the proof of the Gaussian case is presented in Section \ref{s.mainthmproof}.
+The remainder of the paper is organized as follows.
+In Section~\ref{sec2}, we recall the universality method from \cite{NV22D}, which allows a reduction to the Gaussian case.
+Section~\ref{sec3} presents the estimates for correlation functions, and the proof of the Gaussian case is given in Section~\ref{s.mainthmproof}.